 by Mike Ratliff

-And now, little children, abide in him, so that when he appears we may have confidence and not shrink from him in shame at his coming.
-If you know that he is righteous, you may be sure that everyone who practices righteousness has been born of him.
-(1 John 2:28-29 ESV)
+28 Now, little children, abide in Him, so that when He appears, we may have confidence and not shrink away from Him in shame at His coming.
+29 If you know that He is righteous, you know that everyone also who practices righteousness is born of Him.
+1 John 2:28-29 (NASB)

 We will focus on in 1 John 2:28-29 through 1 John 3:1-3.
 This section of 1 John follows a section of chapter 2, v24-27, that is focused on a call for Christians to let truth abide in them in order to discern what is truth and what is false and deceiving in this world.
 Then John moves into a call to not only let the truth abide in them, but for them to abide in Christ Himself.
 The word abide is translated from a Greek word that means to “dwell in” or “remain with.”
 This is the same word Jesus used in John 15 when He spoke of Himself as the Vine and His disciples as the branches.
 He said that those who abide in Him prove their genuineness by doing so and are enabled to serve Him in His power because His strengthening Joy becomes manifest in their hearts.
 In fact, Christians can do nothing good unless Christ empowers them to do so.

 Immediately before John commands his readers to abide in Christ, he calls them “little children.”
 This is a term of endearment that was common for disciplers to use when talking with their students.
 All of God’s children are Christ’s disciples.
 There are none of God’s children who do not qualify as disciples.
 There are no pretenders.
 All of Christ’s disciples are God’s children.
 Those who are not genuine Christians, but are part of the visible church will fail the test of love and obedience that John will elaborate for us in this passage.